Bankruptcy petition mistakes

 - Those random 20 shares of stock that was a gift from grandma or your employer.

-- Payments to friends or family must be disclosed.
+- Payments to friends or family for money they loaned you.

-- That medical provider or family member you don't want to list as a creditor.
+- That medical provider or family member you don't want to be sent notice you filed.